bartyo/Device/Prototype/README.md

 The board PinOut can be found [HERE](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/device-pinout)

+> The pin attributions could be found into the code and can be easily changed.

 #### Protoype Code Architecure

 The Prototype Code is based on a "TOKEN" system.